 In the meantime, Foursquare evangelists will continue to lure new members to the service.
 As more people take advantage of Foursquare, it becomes richer and more robust.
 And since anyone with a phone can play for free, the member roster will likely continue to grow.

-Learn more about Web services and social networking by following the links on the next page.
+Learn more about Web services and social networking by following the links below.

 More Great Links